Score-based generative emulation of impact-relevant Earth system model outputs: Emulation of unforced simulations

 This is not true everywhere, and the maps identify regions where the approach fails, with an anomalously high EMD-to-noise ratio.
-The overfitting biases in wind speed and relative humidity in the central US and eastern Europe are clearly visible.
-For the MIROC6 emulator (see supplementary), several sharply delimited regions show high EMD-to-noise ratios in wind speed, which we attribute to a possible artifact in the model’s wind speed computation.
+The overfitting biases in wind speed and relative humidity in the central US and eastern Europe are clearly visible; as noted above, they can be mitigated by including a single member of the historical simulations in the training data.
+For the MIROC6 emulator (see supplementary Section F), several sharply delimited regions show high EMD-to-noise ratios in wind speed, which we attribute to a possible artifact in the model’s wind speed simulation.

 For the three ESMs considered, we find that over a small number of grid cells, in particular over land, the emulator tends to generate \enquote{smoothed} distributions that exaggerate internal variability.
-Examples include the Arctic summer surface temperature, which corresponds to the overestimated monthly variability shown in panel (c) of Figure~\ref{fig:emd-examples}, and spring precipitation over India shown in the supplementary.
-This phenomenon is most pronounced for the relative humidity if ACCESS-ESM1-5, where the emulator struggles with narrow distributions and smooths them excessively (see supplementary).
-While the black-box nature of neural networks makes it difficult to identify the cause of these discrepancies, literature on diffusion models shows they learn smooth score functions that closely resemble the scores of Gaussian mixture models~\citep{wang2024unreasonable, aithal2024understanding}.
+Examples include the Arctic summer surface temperature, which corresponds to the overestimated monthly variability shown in Panel (c) of Figure~\ref{fig:emd-examples}, and spring precipitation over India shown in the supplementary Figure D.1.
+This phenomenon is most pronounced for the relative humidity in ACCESS-ESM1-5, where the emulator struggles with narrow distributions and smooths them excessively (see supplementary Figure F.4).
+While the black-box nature of neural networks makes it difficult to identify the cause of these discrepancies, literature on diffusion models shows they learn a smooth approximation to the score function that closely resemble the score of Gaussian mixture models~\citep{wang2024unreasonable, aithal2024understanding}.
 This provides a possible explanation for why distributions are smoothed out.
 Empirically, we find that increasing the number of parameters of the neural network used to estimate the score function largely mitigates this problem.